verus-lang/verus/source/docs/guide/src/equality.md

 Verus defines `==` in ghost code to be true when:
 - for two integers or booleans, the values are equal
 - for two structs or enums, the types are the same and the fields are equal
-- for two `&` references, Box values, two Rc values, or two Arc values, the pointed-to values are the same
+- for two `&` references, two Box values, two Rc values, or two Arc values, the pointed-to values are the same
 - for two RefCell values or two Cell values, the pointers to the interior data are equal (not the interior contents)

 In addition, collection dataypes such as `Seq<T>`, `Set<T>`, and `Map<Key, Value>`